 UNESCO-MOST Conference 2012: Labour Rights as Human Rights?
 Migration, Labour Market Restructuring, and the Role of Civil Society in Global Governance

-The overall purpose of the conference is to reflect on knowledge and promote social dialogue on the role of labour unions and other organisations of civil society in the global governance of migration.
-These issues will be discussed against the background of labour market restructuring and emerging international norms pertaining to labour rights as human rights.
-Accordingly, the conference is organised to promote exchange of perspectives between leading scholars and representatives of international organisations, labour unions and activists in other civil society organisations on questions of migration, 'decent work' and global governance.
-Conference participants are expected to jointly investigate and elaborate on policy alternatives for promoting migrants', citizens', and labour rights, as well as conditions for equitable international coordination and a more inclusive role for civil society.
+The overall purpose of thi conference wasto reflect on knowledge and promote social dialogue on the role of labour unions and other organisations of civil society in the global governance of migration.
+These issues were discussed against the background of labour market restructuring and emerging international norms pertaining to labour rights as human rights.
+The conference was organised so as to systematipromote exchange of perspectives between leading scholars and representatives of international organisations, labour unions and activists in other civil society organisations on questions of migration, 'decent work' and global governance.
+Conference participants investigated jointly and elaborated on policy alternatives for promoting migrants', citizens', and labour rights, as well as conditions for equitable international coordination and a more inclusive role for civil society.

 Keywords:Civil society, Labour standards/rights, Migrant rights , Global governance, Migration

-This global scenario of structural change is the context for the Labour Rights as Human Rights? conference in Norrköping, Sweden, between May 30th to June 1st, 2012 under the auspices of UNESCO-MOST.
-The conference will be organised by REMESO (Institute for Research on Migration, Ethnicity, and Society) at Linköping University in collaboration with the INMD (International Network for Migration and Development).
+This global scenario of structural-institutional change was the wider context for the Labour Rights as Human Rights? conference in Norrköping, Sweden, between May 30th to June 1st, 2012 under the auspices of UNESCO-MOST.
+The conference was be organised by REMESO (Institute for Research on Migration, Ethnicity, and Society) at Linköping University in collaboration with the INMD (International Network for Migration and Development).
+It was set up according to the overall principles of the

-MOST (Management of Social Transformation) is the only UNESCO programme that fosters and promotes social science research.
-Its aim is to build efficient bridges between research, policy and practice.
-In accordance with this the conference Labour Rights as Human Rights? will constitute a forum for dialogue between leading social scientists and stakeholders, locating areas for intervention and alternative avenues for policy formation and governance.
+MOST (Management of Social Transformation) UNESCO programme that fosters and promotes social science research and aims to build efficient bridges between research, policy and practice.
+In accordance with this the conference Labour Rights as Human Rights? was organised as a forum for dialogue between leading social scientists and stakeholders, locating areas for intervention and alternative avenues for policy formation and governance.

-As an aid to the discussions during the conference a number of position papers will be commissioned by leading scholars and activists, to serve as an inspirational platform and frame of reference for the opening keynote panel, the two workshops as well as the concluding panel discussion.
-The papers will address three interrelated themes:
+As an aid to the discussions during the conference a number of position papers were commissioned with leading scholars to serve as an inspirational platform and frame of reference for the opening keynote panel, subsequent workshops and a concluding panel discussion.
+Whereas a few of these papers were included in a major scientific publication published in 2015 shorter inputs from both participating scientists and activists representing migrant organisations, trade unions and migrant advocacy NGO:s were compiled in a web-based proceedings distributed to a range of relevant stakeholders..

 Participants from REMESOAleksandra Ålund